|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Rich, creamy vegan peanut butter frosting is an indulgence that goes well with just about any vegan cake recipe or any vegan cupcakes, or, make the perfect Elvis-themed vegan cupcakes by pairing this peanut butter frosting with a vegan banana cake or just use it to top a homemade vegan banana bread.
+Rich, creamy vegan peanut butter frosting is an indulgence that goes well with just about any vegan cake recipe or any vegan cupcakes, or, make the perfect Elvis-themed vegan cupcakes by pairing this peanut butter frosting with a vegan banana cake or just use it to top homemade vegan banana bread.

-Making peanut butter frosting is just as simple as a plain vanilla or a chocolate frosting, and it's something a little bit unexpected and different.
+Making peanut butter frosting is just as simple as plain vanilla or a chocolate frosting, and it's something a little bit unexpected and different.
 Peanut butter frosting particularly lends itself well to a vegan version, since the peanut butter brings its own flavor, and you rely a little less on the usual vegan frosting ingredients such as vegan margarine, sugar, and non-dairy milk.

 Whether you call it "frosting" or "icing", this one will have you saying "yum!"

 - 1 cup creamy peanut butter (at room temperature is best)

 - 2 cups powdered sugar

 - 3 tablespoon soy milk (or any other non-dairy milk, but soy milk or coconut milk is best in this recipe)

 First, whisk together or blend together using a mixer all of the ingredients until smooth and creamy, adding more or less soy milk to achieve the desired consistency.